• Disease Overview

 The medications usually used for treatment of PPB are the same or similar to drugs used for more common childhood cancers.
 Even though PPB is rare, pediatric cancer specialists have experience using these drugs.
 Their use in children with PPB is guided by their use in other children.

 The use of radiation therapy is highly individualized in PPB patients.
-In general if there is a small area of tumor which could not be removed by surgery and which does not seem to disappear with chemotherapy, then radiation may be considered.
-Radiation can damage lung tissue so the doses and locations of radiation therapy are limited by the radiation oncology team.
+In general, if there is a small area of tumor that could not be removed by surgery and which does not seem to disappear with chemotherapy, then radiation may be considered.
+Radiation can damage nearby tissues, so the doses and locations of radiation therapy are limited by the radiation oncology team.
 When PPB spreads to the brain, surgery followed by radiation therapy is often advised.

 • < Previous section